JimLynchCodes/SD-whitepaper/README.md

 Anyway, the purpose of this tool was to make creating and adjusting ___my own___ stop orders super fast and easy, and I'm excited to share this platform with others too!

+To my knowledge, there is currently __NOT ONE SINGLE___ brokerage or trading platform that allows you to modify, for example shift up or down your stop orders by $2 or 2%, in a batch order.
+That means you have to go in manually to every single stop order, do the math, and replace it with a new order instead. 😕

 <br/>

 ## How?